 Gertrude E Jennings- Pioneering one-act playwright who was the BBC’s most produced original dramatist in its first three years of broadcasting.

-Gertrude Jennings was the most produced original living playwright on BBC Radio between 1923 and 1925.
+Gertrude Jennings was one of the most produced original living playwrights on BBC Radio between 1923 and 1925.

 Later celebrated by the Radio Times as a ‘brilliant writer’ whose one act play Five Birds In A Cage was described as “possibly the best ever written by the best-known writer of one-act plays of modern times.
 It sparkles with wit and draws character with a deft hand.”

 This play was in fact the BBC’s first full studio production of a modern original stage play and its first broadcast on 29th November 1923 predates Danger by Richard Hughes which has been repeatedly canonised by male historians as the significant turning point in radio drama history.

 Gertrude’s script originated the potential of audio drama connecting with the comedy and suspense of characters being trapped and plunged into a claustrophobic situation.